ShubhamKrishna0/draftwing/README.md

 ## 📲 Key Features

-DraftWing offers a seamless, intuitive, and elegant drafting experience:
+DraftWing provides a rich and streamlined drafting experience:

-- ✍️ **AI-Powered Draft Generation**: Generate complete drafts from minimal inputs using the power of Vertex AI.
+- ✍️ **Generate AI Drafts**: Create article drafts using minimal input with the help of Vertex AI.
-- 🔎 **Live Markdown Preview**: See your draft come alive in real-time markdown as you build it.
+- 🔎 **Live Markdown Preview**: View real-time markdown rendering as your draft is built.
-- 📋 **Copy Content Easily**: Copy either raw markdown or rendered body for quick pasting into other platforms.
+- 📋 **Copy Markdown**: Easily copy the complete markdown content or preview version.
-- 💾 **Local Draft Storage**: Save your drafts locally with a simple tap and revisit anytime.
+- 💾 **Save Locally**: Save drafts on your device for offline use or future reference.
-- 🤖 **Agentic AI Flow**: The app smartly handles AI interactions with minimal disruptions or UI noise.
+- 🤖 **Smooth AI Flow**: AI interaction is seamless, backgrounded, and non-intrusive.
-- 🌗 **Dynamic Dark/Light Theme**: Fully responsive theming that adapts to your system preference for optimal comfort.
+- 🌗 **Dynamic Theming**: Automatic support for light and dark modes based on system preference.

 ---

-## 🧠 AI System Prompt Overview
+## 🧠 System Prompt Customization

-DraftWing uses a tailored system prompt to guide AI responses, focused (by default) on **Flutter**-related content.
-You can easily modify the prompt to suit your domain.
+DraftWing uses a system prompt to instruct the AI.
+By default, it is optimized for **Flutter**-related articles but you can customize it to your needs.

-> You can find the full prompt in [`assets/prompt.md`](assets/prompt.md)

-Here’s a sample of the prompt context used:
+The current system prompt includes:

 ```